KennaSecurity/All_Samples/Age Custom Field on Vulnerabilities/README.md

 # Add a Custom Field for Age on vulnerabilities

 ## Introduction
-Our customers wanted to see the number of days and a range of date on the vulnerability since it was open from first found date.
-This script calculates the number of days since the vulnerability is open from first found date until today and is displayed in the UI on vulnerabilities tab and also under the vulnerability filters.
+Some customers may want to see the number of days since a vulnerability was first found.
+This script calculates the number of days a vulnerability has been open at the point of script execution and categorizes the calculated duration into pre-configured date ranges.
+This README also provides guidance on how the custom field can be configured so that the date ranges can be shown as vulnerability filters for easy filtering and possibly grouping within the CVM platform.

 ## Usage
 python age_custom_field.py